Effective Date: January 13, 2005

 a.
 This NPD applies to any SAR program conducted or sponsored by NASA Headquarters for any NASA activity, whether administrative, functional, technical, or programmatic.

 b.
 This NPD applies to NASA Headquarters, Centers, and Component Facilities.
-This NPD applies to the Jet Propulsion Laboratory to the extent specified in its contract.
+This NPD applies to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center, to the extent specified in its contract.

 c.
 This NPD does not apply to the Office of the Inspector General SARs.

 42 U.S.C.
 2473(c)(1), Section 203(c)(1) of the National Aeronautics and Space Act of 1958, as amended.

 a.
 The SAR program sponsor shall ensure that all SARs include the following components:

 (1) Objective and Scope: Each SAR program shall have a clear, documented objective and scope.
 The objective and scope shall relate to satisfying explicit external requirements or to helping the Agency identify or mitigate risks.
 The objective and scope shall be conveyed to each review team member and addressed at the SAR entrance conference.